-8.2 Program Management Activity View
+7.2 Program Management Activity View

 Another important facet of program management is developing and maintaining program or project schedules, i.e., timelines.
 These timelines are established through the ProgramActivity class.
-The ProgramActivity class allows the program management team to establish the sequencing of work necessary to accomplish the Task, Work Package, Project, or Program of a ProgramElement.
+The ProgramActivity class allows the program management team to establish the sequencing of work necessary to accomplish the Task, Work Package, Project, or Program represented by a ProgramElement.